hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

 # Terraform Cloud Operator for Kubernetes Setup Instructions

--> **Note:** The Terraform Cloud Operator for Kubernetes is still being developed and in the alpha testing stage.
+-> **Note:** The Terraform Cloud Operator for Kubernetes is still under development and in the alpha testing stage.
 It is not ready for production use.

 ## Overview